-Editors note (2020-02-05): Our ideas for audio versions, regular articles, and a few other things were too ambiitious and didn't work out. — Ellen Dash
+Editors note (2020-02-05): Our ideas for audio versions, regular articles, and a few other things were too ambitious and have not come fully to fruition. — Ellen Dash

 An audio version of this article is available on SoundCloud.